TheJacksonLaboratory/FunDataR/2_uni_bivariate/lesson4.md

   variability of `x` in the sample.
 In general, leverage greater than twice the average leverage of `p / n` is considered 'high', where `p` is the number of coeffients in the model and `n` is sample size.
-The higher the leverage of an observation, the more potential differences in the `y` value of that observation will tend to affect the coefficient estimates.
+The higher the leverage of an observation, the more a fixed size change in the `y` value of that observation will tend to affect the coefficient estimates.
 For balanced ANOVA designs (all groups have equal sample size) the leverage of each observation is always the same.